lapatel22/ChIP-wrangler-repo/README.md

 ### Output:

-`target_spikein1_spikein2/` folder of indexed custom genome, named with the target genome/spike-in genome names given
+The folder `target_spikein1_spikein2/` containing the indexed custom genome is created, named with the target genome/spike-in genome names given

 ### General workflow: